Public Company D&O Insurance

 Serving on the board of a public company is challenging.
 Decisions need to be made intelligently and in consideration of shareholder interests and regulatory compliance which is constantly changing.
 Even the most compliant, diligent companies operating entirely within their legal and regulatory framework, can feel as though litigation is always lingering, often because it is.
 With each new landmark ruling such as Cyan, Haliburton and Omnicare, that legal landscape shifts, as new doors for litigation are open.
 Combine that shifting landscape with litigation trends, regulatory initiatives such as “the Yates memo”, the SEC pursuing more actions through ALJ’s (administrative law judges), cyber related follow-up derivative claims, and litigation financing - and an already dynamic environment becomes increasingly complex.
 With directors and officers personal assets at stake, this can be unsettling.
 And claims asserted against the c-suite don’t require teeth to cause damage – even seemingly frivolous accusations can be costly, time consuming and brand damaging.

-We recently published a that outlines the current risk landscape public company directors and officers will have to navigate going into 2019.
+We recently published a that outlines the current risk landscape public company directors and officers will have to navigate.
 To summarize our publishing:

 - Regulatory investigations and enforcement actions are more aggressively targeting individual directors/officers.